ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Next steps

 * See how to manipulate the editor's data in the {@link getting-started/getting-and-setting-data following guide}.
-* Refer to the {@link getting-started/setup/configuration Setup} section to see how to customize your editor further.
+* Refer to the {@link getting-started/setup/configuration detup section} to see how to customize your editor further.
-* Check the {@link features/index Features} category to learn more about individual features.
+* Check the {@link features/index features category} to learn more about individual features.